tiemma/blog.bakman.build/blogs/lessons-learned-transitioning-from-ic-to-leadership.md

 with the "happy plan", their point of happiness drifted faster than the second timer on my watch.

-Keeping stakeholders aligned means meeting them at a point you can deliver at and a point they can accept, there is no happy path when multiple people are concerned with a problem, adopt diplomacy instead and piss some people off.
+Keeping stakeholders aligned means meeting them at a point you can deliver at and a point they can accept, there is no happy path when multiple people are concerned with a problem.

+Adopt diplomacy instead and piss some people off.
 They'd forget about it in the coming week anyways ;-).

 ### Set expectations very early